RENEE MONTAGNE, HOST:

-But as others - and I've been discussing this with friends who cover Africa - they also say, but how come so many presidential subjects in Africa are not thumping their leaders and saying: Stop.
-No. This cannot go on.
+But as others - and I've been discussing this with friends who cover Africa - they also say, but how come so many presidential subjects in Africa are not thumping their leaders and saying stop, no; this cannot go on.
 And how come so many of them are choosing to leave their countries on perilous journeys?
-There are many threads, but poor leadership I would say is the number one.
+There are many threads but poor leadership, I would say, is the No. 1.

-MONTAGNE: Well, when you see making perilous journeys - Italy, the tiny Island of Lampedusa, it continues to get a flow of desperate migrants.
+MONTAGNE: Well, when you say making perilous journeys - Italy, the tiny island of Lampedusa, it continues to get a flow of desperate migrants.
 What has, then, life become for many Africans?

 MONTAGNE: I mean, are there any signs for optimism?

-QUIST-ARCTON: Oh yes.
+QUIST-ARCTON: Oh, yes.
 But you've got to scratch hard.
 Yes, people are moving this continent forward.
-I mean small little islands like Cape Verde, who has moved into the middle income.
+I mean small, little islands like Cape Verde, who have moved into the middle income.
 Mea culpa, have I had time to go to Cape Verde and tell that story?
-Have I had time to go to Mozambique where growth levels have been high?
+Have I had time to go to Mozambique, where growth levels have been high?
 Yes, people are moving this continent forward.
 But we just don't have enough time to focus on that, although I do hope that will be my focus this year.

-MONTAGNE: Well, just finally, I wonder if there are solutions that you've heard of, that might be practical and makes sense for some of the issues that are besetting nations in Africa.
+MONTAGNE: Well, just finally, I wonder if there are solutions that you've heard of, that might be practical and make sense for some of the issues that are besetting nations in Africa.

-QUIST-ARCTON: If I take off my journalist cap Renee, I mean I have felt pretty desperate in 2013.
-But, yes, civil society - civil society is strong in many nations.
-But we have to - I say we as an African - improve the institutions on this continent.
-Because, of course, weak institutions and weak leadership leads to weak nations, and that is some of the call of the problems were seeing.
-Those who have a voice for the people use it.
+QUIST-ARCTON: If I take off my journalist cap, Renee - I mean, I have felt pretty desperate in 2013.
+But yes, civil society - civil society is strong in many nations.
+But we have to - I say we, as an African - improve the institutions on this continent because, of course, weak institutions and weak leadership leads to weak nations, and that is some of the cause of the problems were seeing.
+Those who have a voice for the people, use it.